great-expectations/great_expectations/docs/docusaurus/docs/core/set_up_a_gx_environment/install_python.md

    python -m venv my_venv
    ```

-   This command creates a new directory named `my_venv` which will contain your virtual environment.
+   This command creates a new directory named `my_venv` for your virtual environment.

    :::tip Virtual environment names